 - Verify that the number of disks in the seed virtual machine matches that of the source virtual machine.
 Performing a reverse task with mismatching configuration of disks fails with the Disks of provided seed VM don't match the disks of the source VM message.
 For more information, see Selecting Replicated Disks.

-- In the Reverse window, click Reverse.
+- In the Reverse window, to confirm the reversal click Reverse.